gul952/RemotePatientMonitoring/README.md

 When you run the program, a main menu appears with options for different user roles and extra features.

+###Instructions to run email feature
+1. Navigate to the javaMailUtil.java file and where the email has been set to xxxx write your email.
+2. For the password you need to have an Apppassword generated
+3. Navigate to main in the javaMailUtil folder and here set the recipient email to whatever you want

 ### Patients

 1. Enter your **Patient ID** (e.g., `P001`).